-durables from assets.
-There are good arguments to treat durables as assets, as U.S. statisticians do, but for the purpose of this comparative research, we stick to the international guidelines.100 Second, at the time we conducted this research, IMA balance sheets excluded the value of farm land; we add it back.101
+Our net household wealth is the one provided by the integrated macro accounts, with two minor modifications as to ensure consistency with other countries.
+First, we exclude consumer durables from assets.
+There are good arguments to treat durables as assets, as U.S. statisticians do, but for the purpose of this comparative research, we stick to the international guidelines.
+Second, at the time we conducted this research, IMA balance sheets excluded the value of farm land; we add it back.

 The data we report on the composition of private wealth differ from the official data in one additional way.
 In the official U.S. balance sheets, residential real estate owned by the household sector only include owner-occupied dwellings; landlords formally own equities on non-corportate businesses, which is inconsistent with what other countries do.
-To improve comparability, we add tenant-occupied dwellings to households' real estate and decrease households' equities in non-corporate businesses in proportion.102 We do not further consolidate the household and non-corporate business sectors.103 Just like for other countries, our private wealth series include non-profit institutions serving households.
-BEA's integrated accounts do not isolate non-profit institutions from households, but we report FRB data on non-profit net wealth in Table US.6c.104 In 2000 the net wealth of non-profit organizations was about 30% of national income, or 7% of
+To improve comparability, we add tenant-occupied dwellings to households' real estate and decrease households' equities in non-corporate businesses in proportion.
+We do not further consolidate the household and non-corporate business sectors.
+Just like for other countries, our private wealth series include non-profit institutions serving households.
+BEA's integrated accounts do not isolate non-profit

-100Note that the BEA classifies consumer durables as assets but currently excludes them from saving and investment flows.
+&lt;sup>103Note that the BEA classifies consumer durables as assets but currently excludes them from saving and investment flows.
 Purchases of durables are recorded as "other volume changes" in the flow-stock reconciliation accounts.
 For the sake of consistency, we subtract the investment in consumer durables from all "other volume changes" series, and so in effect we treat durables as private consumption expenditures, as other countries do.

-$^{^{101}}$ After we finished our U.S. computations, BEA started including farm land in its balance sheets.
+$^{104}$ After we finished our U.S. computations, BEA started including farm land in its balance sheets.
 Part of it is included in the non-corporate sector, the other part in the non-corporate business sector.
 In the SNA non-corporate farms would be included in the household sector, but corporate farms would be in the corporate sector.
 So by including all farm land in the household sector, we slightly over-estimate household wealth.
 On the other hand, "other land" (recreational - code AN.2113 in SNA - and other - AN.2119) is not measured in U.S. balance sheets and including it would raise U.S. household wealth.
 These issues are negligible for our purposes since farm land is only 10% of national income today and household "other land" is typically very small as well (7% of national income in France, for example).

-102Specifically, we transfer all of the non-corporate business sector's residential real estate assets to the household sector; we do the same for mortgage liabilities; and we decrease the value of the equity claims held by households on the non-corporate sector in proportion.
+&lt;sup>105Specifically, we transfer all of the non-corporate business sector's residential real estate assets to the household sector; we do the same for mortgage liabilities; and we decrease the value of the equity claims held by households on the non-corporate sector in proportion.
 See detailed computations and explanations in "USA.xls."
 This has no impact on the net wealth of households but simply modifies its composition.
 Note that the non-corporate business sector also has non-residential real estate, that we do not transfer to the household sector.